millsy/sun/README.md

-# sun
+# sun - python scripts for extracting rising and settings times of the sun
-Sunrise and sunset scripts using ephem
+Sunrise and sunset scripts using [ephem](http://rhodesmill.org/pyephem/)